 In general, profits retained at the CFC level, which is located in a low tax rate jurisdiction and without commercial substance, will be taxed in advance at the Taiwan parent company level.
 In the past, taxation of foreign investment income was deferred until the Taiwan parent company received dividend income.
 Going forward, qualified investment income will be deemed distributed and taxable in Taiwan in advance.
-The Regulations Governing Controlled Foreign Companies were announced by the MoF on 31 May 2017.
+The Regulations Governing Controlled Foreign Companies were announced by the Ministry of Finance (MoF) on 31 May 2017.
 On 14 January 2022, the Executive Yuan announced that the CFC Rules will come into force from 1 January 2023.

 For PEM rules, under this new tax regime, if a foreign company meets all three criteria triggering the PEM definition, including (i) decision making location, (ii) record keeping and maintenance location, and (iii) actual operating location are all in Taiwan, the foreign enterprise will be deemed as having its head office in Taiwan and will be subject to tax assessment in accordance with the Taiwan Income Tax Act and other tax regulations.
 The Regulations Governing Places of Effective Management were announced by the Ministry of Finance in May 2017.
 However, the PEM taxation mechanisms have yet to take effect.

 Joint Property Tax System 2.0 is effective from 1 July 2021 onwards

 Building and land acquired post 1 January 2016 and sold after 1 July 2021 will be subject to the tax rate stipulated under Joint Property Tax System 2.0.